 The first time that I personally experienced what a constellation can do was at the beginning of this century.
 At that time I was the chairman of a foundation that aimed to share knowledge and experience with process improvement.
 The whole board of the foundation took part in the constellation exercise, led by a facilitator who was trained in doing family constellations.
 Doing the constellation gave us very valuable insights on how we worked together as a team and showed where we felt disconnected with our members and stakeholder.
 It was a great learning experience, which drove me to dive into both systemic constellations and family constellations.

 Nowadays I use the constellation retrospective exercise as a tool to make things visible and have people experience what is happening.
 My experience is that it’s easier for people to vote with their feet or body than to say how they feel about something.

 When I do a constellation, I’m ok with people to not agree nor disagree, and stay at the same place.
-I have seen this happening in constellation, usually it’s I sign that they don’t have a real opinion about a topic or feel that the topic isn’t really important.
+I have seen this happening in constellations, usually it’s a sign that they don’t have a real opinion about a topic or feel that the topic isn’t really important.
 Which also tells something …

 Doing constellations I also encourage people to move in whatever way best represents how they feel about a statement.
 They can go sideways, turn around, jump or lay down, what move they think fits with the statement is allowed.

 The questions that are asked during the constellation have a great impact on the result.
 They should challenge the attendees (in a positive way of course) to take a position and show how they feel about a topic.

 To have a focused retrospective, it’s important to pick one topic and phrase questions to view it from different sides.